 Aging Wisely seeks to provide the best elder care by employing the best people.
 We hire experienced geriatric care managers, professionals with gerontology, social work and elderly and disability case management experience.
-We take pride in our team of Florida geriatric care managers, providing Tampa Bay and Clearwater caregiver consulting and elder advocacy.
+We take pride in our team of Florida geriatric care managers, providing Tampa Bay and Clearwater caregiver consulting, aging life care and advocacy.
 Love to help families?
 We’d love to talk to you!

 Come join a dynamic care management team!
 Aging Wisely has been providing geriatric & disability care management services in the Tampa Bay area and consultation to families worldwide since 1998.
-Our team has a well-established reputation amongst local professionals as well as throughout the nation.
+Our team has a well-established reputation among local professionals as well as throughout the nation.
 We expect a lot from our team members and you can expect a lot from us!
-We offer a great benefits package (life insurance, PTO/Holiday pay, CEUs, 401k, etc).

-Our Care Managers assist clients and their families with decisions related to aging, available services and long-term care planning.
+Our Aging Life Care Professionals (Geriatric Care Managers) assist clients and their families with decisions related to aging, available services and long-term care planning.
 The position is responsible for managing and navigating the issues clients and their families face managing a chronic condition, multiple health issues and care needs.
 The care manager will assess each family situation by evaluating the client’s functionality, health, emotional state, living environment and social supports, as well as financial and legal needs, in an effort to enhance overall quality of life.

 Essential Duties & Responsibilities: